artnak/artur.zek/content/index.md

-Artur / ZEK a.k.a.
-The Miha Artnak is a human from Ljubljana, Slovenia.
-[More](https://docs.google.com/document/d/1459aaXcjh_6BWiiWjeBMQ4ff3uxMVn4Awb7PP1vg3aQ/)
+A R T U R / Z E K  a.k.a.
+The Miha Artnak is a human  [More](https://docs.google.com/document/d/1459aaXcjh_6BWiiWjeBMQ4ff3uxMVn4Awb7PP1vg3aQ/)